What Is Sales Analysis And How To Carry It Out Efficiently?

 i.
 Internal Sources (CRM, Sales Reports)

-CRMs collect and organize customer interactions, enabling you to track leads, manage customer information, and analyze sales activities.
+CRMs collect and organize customer interactions.
+It enables you to track leads, manage customer information, and analyze sales activities.

 Sales reports offer detailed perspectives on sales performance, highlighting key metrics, trends, and individual or team achievements.